Pak-based terror groups LeT, JeM operate with impunity, encouragement: India at UNSC | Law-Order

 Pak-based terror groups LeT, JeM operate with impunity, encouragement: India at UNSC

-Terror groups like the LeT and JeM continue to operate with both impunity and encouragement, India told the UN Security Council, asserting that the international community must never host sanctuaries for terrorists as it recalled the 2008 Mumbai terror attack, Pathankot air base and Pulwama attacks carried out by Pakistan-based terrorists.
+Terror groups like the LeT and JeM continue to operate with both impunity and encouragement, India told the UN Security Council on Thursday and underlined that no country should provide sanctuaries to them, as it recalled the Mumbai, Pathankot and Pulwama attacks carried out by Pakistan-based terrorists.

-External Affairs Minister S Jaishankar, chairing a high-level United Nations Security Council briefing on ‘Threats to international peace and security caused by terrorist acts’ held under India’s current presidency of the UNSC, said the heightened activities of the proscribed Haqqani Network justifies this growing anxiety.

-“In our own immediate neighbourhood, ISIL-Khorasan (ISIL-K) has become more energetic and is constantly seeking to expand its footprint.
-Events unfolding in Afghanistan have naturally enhanced global concerns about their implications for both regional and international security,” he said.

-In a swipe at China, Jaishankar told the Council that countries should not place blocks and holds without any reason on requests to designate terrorists, warning that any double standards and distinctions between terrorists would be made only at ''our own peril”.

-Jaishankar alluded to his remarks to the Council made in January when he had proposed an eight-point action plan aimed at collectively eliminating the scourge of terrorism.
+Jaishankar alluded to his remarks to the Council made in January this year when he had proposed an eight-point action plan aimed at collectively eliminating the scourge of terrorism.

 “Summon the political will: don’t justify terrorism, don’t glorify terrorists; No double standards.
 Terrorists are terrorists; distinctions are made only at our own peril; Don’t place blocks and holds on listing requests without any reason,” he said.